ramanindia/REST-API-with-MYSQL/README.md

 # REST-API-with-MYSQL with Typescript in nodejs

 A powerful RESTful API built using Node.js, Express, and MYSQL, designed for efficient and secure CRUD operations.
-It follows REST principles with clean, resource-oriented endpoints, supports scalability and performance, and integrates seamlessly with PostgreSQL for reliable data management.
+It follows REST principles with clean, resource-oriented endpoints, supports scalability and performance, and integrates seamlessly with MYSQL for reliable data management.
 ## Environment Setup
   Prerequisites
   Node.js v18 or higher